 Three technical working groups were established for both Phase I and Phase II.
-These working groups have taken on specific projects, tasks, and collaborative activities focused on nuclear weapon dismantlement.
+These working groups took on specific projects, tasks, and collaborative activities focused on nuclear weapon dismantlement.

 The Phase II working groups were: